-Construction is a particular target because it is an

-industry with a high demand for labour and where self employment is prevalent.
-There is currently a skills shortage, exacerbated by the recent recession and the often negative perception of the industry which puts people off pursuing a career in construction.
+Construction is a particular target because it is an industry with a high demand for labour and where self-employment is prevalent.
+There is currently a skills shortage, and the negative perception of the industry can deter people from pursuing a career in the sector.
 In some cases, employing illegal workers may seem like a short-term fix for pressures on wages and filling the skills shortage, but the potential safety risks far outweigh any perceived benefit.

-There are other remedies to construction's challenges; the skills shortage could be addressed by improving the image of the industry, thereby attracting new talent.
-But the presence of illegal workers undermines efforts to improve the image of construction.
+There are other remedies to the construction industry's challenges; the skills shortage could be addressed by improving the image of the industry and further collaboration, thereby attracting new talent.
+However, the presence of illegal workers undermines efforts to improve the image of construction.